How does it work?

 Which pages do we test?

-The public version of the tool is designed to be simple and give a rough idea of website efficiency and so we only test the single url that you enter into the form, but you can test as many separate urls as you like.
+The public version of the tool is designed to be simple and give a rough idea of website efficiency and so we only test the single URL that you enter into the form, but you can test as many separate urls as you like.

 Any website can be tested but only sites that comply with the following guidelines are included in our ranking tables: